 Kingston Council’s Core Strategy (Policy C3) states “The Council will protect and improve Kingston’s valued natural and green environment by: protecting Kingston’s open space network from inappropriate development through its open spaces designations; Green Belt, Metropolitan Open Land (MOL), Thames Policy Area, Sites of Importance for Nature Conservation”

-The gas holder site is designated Metropolitan Green Chain, a special type of Metrpolitan Open Land bordering watercourses that serves as a green corridor.
+The gas holder site is designated Metropolitan Green Chain, a special type of Metropolitan Open Land, often along watercourses, that serves as a strategic green corridor.

 d. ensure that development proposals do not harm open spaces which:

-Is a development of this scale compatible with protecting wildlife and the Metropolitan Green Chain?
+Is a development of this scale compatible with protecting local wildlife and a strategic green corridor?

 Biodiversity Net Gain (BNG):

 10% is the minimum BNG legally required for a development such as this.
 As a borough, Kingston hopes to achieve 30%.
-Berkeley state it will be 34%.
-However, they need to reveal the baseline they are working from, and whether they are taking account of the 2021 tree felling.
-And how do they propose creating Open Mosaic Habitat on a roof when it should be on ‘open’ ground?
+Berkeley state it will be 25%.
+However, they should be taking into account the 2021 tree felling which changed their baseline number.
+Whilst SGN claimed necessity, it is not within the spirit of the legislation, which requires no degredation after 1st January 2020